cloudhead/toto/README.md

 synopsis
 --------

-Disclaimer: this is just a fork of the main _toto_ branch - I made it accessible to the public since I needed a repository _heroku_ could access.
-After the main _toto_ branch will feature <code>env</code>-access, this branch will be obsolete.
-Until then: enjoy ;-)!

-One would start by installing _toto_prerelease_, with `gem install toto_prerelease --pre`, and then forking or cloning the `dorothy` repo, to get a basic skeleton:
+One would start by installing _toto_, with `sudo gem install toto`, and then forking or cloning the `dorothy` repo, to get a basic skeleton:

     $ git clone git://github.com/cloudhead/dorothy.git weblog